esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 WIP limits are the maximum number of cards in “In Progress” column.
 For example, the column with a WIP limit=3 cannot have more than three cards in it.

-> ## Q and A
->
-> - How to estimate WIP limits?
+ - How to estimate WIP limits?

->
-> WIP limits is an estimation of how much work the team can commit to.
-So, it
-> can vary depending on the team capacity and can be adjusted after a few
+ WIP limits is an estimation of how much work the team can commit to.
+So, it can vary depending on the team capacity and can be adjusted after a few trials.

-> trials.
->
-> - What if the “In Progress” column is “maxed-out”?
+- What if the “In Progress” column is “maxed-out”?

->
-> When the "In Progress” column is “maxed-out”, the team needs to check if some
-> cards can be moved forward before adding new cards.
-If not, the team should
-> inspect the problem.
-Sometimes, either the WIP limits or the amount of the
-> work to commit in the current workflow need to be estimated again.
-Also, the
-> team might re-visit the acceptance criteria of a work-item.
+When the "In Progress” column is “maxed-out”, the team needs to check if some cards can be moved forward before adding new cards.
+If not, the team should inspect the problem.
+Sometimes, either the WIP limits or the amount of the work to commit in the current workflow need to be estimated again.
+Also, the team might re-visit the acceptance criteria of a work-item.
->
-{: .callout}

 #### Delivery point